Fangt-ing/Materials_Characterisation_and_Testing/README.md

-# The study reports potofolio
+# The study reports portfolio

-This is a study potofolio, included files from Bachelor's level study to Master's level.
+This is a study portfolio, included files from Bachelor's level study to Master's level.

 This repo is to be updated regularly when new study results are completed.